 Given the past history of aggressive afforestation in this area, however, it is valid to question whether this is, in fact, a wilderness or simply a rural wasteland.

-Along with many other parts of the West of Ireland, the area to be rewilded was heavily planted with non-native conifer trees during the 1950s and 1960s.
+Along with many other parts of the West of Ireland, the area to be rewilded was heavily planted with non-native conifer trees during the 1950s, 1960s and more recently.
 Of exceptionally poor quality, the land had to be extensively worked, digging ridges and trenches to help keep the densely-packed young trees somewhat dry.
 Chemical fertilisers were also employed in the early days, to supplement the nutrient-poor nature of the bog.
 While this work was carried out with the honourable aim of alleviating emigration from this very rural area, by providing employment in forestry, it has resulted in a vast area of wildness, certainly, but wilderness, hardly.
 What visitors observe today is a landscape massively impacted upon by modern-day humans.
 Much of the natural, barren Atlantic blanket bog landscape that will become Wild Nephin is smothered under a carpet of alien monoculture.

 And yet, should today’s Coillte be blamed for the deeds of its predecessors ?
 Certainly not.
 Perhaps we should be grateful that a little sanity has come into the organisation – Ireland’s largest landowner, lest we forget.
 It should be acknowledged that Coillte has indeed managed a few environmental successes, notably the removal of many conifers at Clonbur Wood, in favour of the re-establishment of native woodland.
 Mind you, that job was only half-heartedly carried out, as many conifer stands were left in place.
 Neither should it be ignored that the organisation has singularly failed to eradicate or even control the invasive Rhododendron that chokes much of its lands, for example at the Tourmakeady Millennium Forest or here in Wild Nephin.
 Management of its felling sub-contractors also leaves a lot to be desired, as sites are often littered with hazardous waste post-intervention.

 While the company moves into a phase of abandonment of the Wild Nephin area, it nevertheless has still been felling trees on a substantial scale in recent times.
 It appears to still retain one eye on extracting whatever it can, before letting go.
 It is, after all, a commercial semi-state.
-You see, the underlying reason for this new-found commitment to wilderness and recreation may well be nothing other than an admission that this forest is of almost zero commercial value.
+You see, the underlying reason for this new-found “commitment” to wilderness and recreation may well be nothing other than an admission that this forest is of almost zero commercial value.
 Basically, as I understand it, the timber is of terribly poor quality and its ongoing management too demanding.
 As they put it themselves, “Coillte owns large areas of underperforming crops in this area with … constraints … which add to management challenges”.

 Nevertheless, let’s assume that the company is well-meaning in its intention to leave this landscape to the forces of nature, after successive decades of the polar opposite.
 Why then do they plan to build huts (bothys) and other infrastructure ?
 Surely, if they want to “develop a … wilderness” [sic], inserting new infrastructure should not be considered.